October 11th, 2026

 A Celebration of Feminine Power

-At its core, Navratri is a celebration of the divine feminine, honoring the strength, courage, and resilience of women.
-The festival serves as a powerful reminder of the importance of feminine energy in maintaining balance and harmony in the world.
+At its core, Navratri is a powerful celebration of the divine feminine, honoring the strength, courage, and resilience of women.
+The festival serves as a poignant reminder of the crucial role feminine energy plays in maintaining balance and harmony in the world.
+It is a tribute to the enduring spirit of women, who embody the virtues of Durga in their daily lives.

 Timeline